Blank333/google-homepage/README.md

-Designing Google homepage (non functioning)
+#Designing Google homepage (non functioning)

-Used HTML and CSS
+-Used HTML and CSS

-Made use of CSS Grids to position items
+-Made use of CSS Grids to position items